pirminpfammatter/website/content/home/experience.md

     date_end: '2011-06-30'
     description: |2-

-        * Assitant in Recruitment and Training for Biology Lab Technicians
+        * Assitant in recruitment and training for biology lab technicians
-        * Research on Arteriosclerosis and and Drug Toxicology
+        * Research on Arteriosclerosis and drug Toxicology
-        * Training to Biology Lab Technician, Specialization in Biochemistry and Molecular Biology
+        * Training to biology lab technician, specialization in biochemistry and molecular biology

 design:
   columns: '2'